Strategic Workforce Planning: what are the challenges for organisations?

 • the management of staff and associated salaries in the short, medium and long term to guarantee the management of human and financial resources;

-• anticipating resource needs (qualitative and quantitative) to optimize HR policies and provide the necessary resources (jobs, skills) in a proactive manner;
+• anticipating resource requirements (qualitative and quantitative) to optimize HR policies and provide the necessary resources (jobs, skills) proactively;

-• developing sustainable strategic plans to adapt to changing directions;
+• developing sustainable strategic plans to adapt to changes in direction;

-• objective and quantified analysis of strategic choices by placing organizational issues and human capital at the center of concerns;
+• objective, quantified analysis of strategic choices, with a focus on organizational issues and human capital;

 • the coordination of thoughts translated into concrete organizational objectives (staff, jobs, skills);